 Plant Care Silver Queen Aglaonema

-Aglaonema Silver Queen is one of the older, more well known types of Chinese Evergreen and has been used in interior landscapes for decades.
+Aglaonema Silver Queen is one of the older, more well known types of Chinese Evergreen plants and has been used in interior landscapes for decades.
 It has a pale silvery-green leaf with darker green margins and markings.
-Quite an attractive plant!
+Quite an attractive indoor tropical plant!

 You can send an Aglaonema "Silver Queen" plant care question but before you do, please read this page, further information on watering your indoor plants, how to help keep your house plant's root system healthy and lighting for your house plants.
 These are most important for your Aglaonema Silver Queen house plant's health and this is some of the information I will refer you to when you send an email.